josefmonje/html-css-and-basic-bootstrap/chapter3.md

 Multiple lines: anything between `/*` and `*/`

 Again, why?
 You wouldn't want to delete stuff right away and type them all over again all the time.
+Comments let us do that with little effort.
+Eventually when you're writing more complex code, comments would help the reader.

 ### Some Common Keywords